shrutikamendhe/DotNetOnOpenShift3/README.md

 # Enable .NET Support on OpenShift 3
-This repository contains guide line to enable .Net support on OpenShift 3 Enterprise.
-Follow below instruction to deploy Click2Cloud's .NET Builder Images and Templates to run .NET applications in container on OpenShift 3 Cloud.
+This repository contains guide line to enable .Net support on OpenShift 3 Cloud.
+Follow below instruction to deploy Click2Cloud's .NET Builder Images and Templates to run .NET applications in container on OpenShift 3.

 ### Deploy Builder Image on OpenShift 3
 Run below command in all Nodes of OpenShift